Export Wallet or Private Key

 .
 You can pass an optional keyFormat

-formatting to the private key that is exported in the iframe.
-The default key format is hexadecimal
+that will apply either hexadecimal or Solana-specific formatting to the private key that is exported in the iframe.
+The default key format is HEXADECIMAL

 , which is used by MetaMask, MyEtherWallet, Phantom, Ledger, and Trezor for Ethereum keys.
-For Solana keys, you will need to pass the solana
+For Solana keys, you will need to pass the SOLANA

 key format.